 The Surround Vision system can be accessed by selecting CAMERA in the infotainment display or when the vehicle is shifted into R (Reverse).
-To return to the previous screen sooner, press any button on the infotainment system, shift into P (Park), or reach a vehicle speed of approximately 12 km/h (8 mph).
+To return to the previous screen sooner, when not in R (Reverse) press Home or Back on the infotainment system, shift into P (Park), or reach a vehicle speed of approximately 12 km/h (8 mph) while in D (Drive).

 The Surround Vision cameras have blind spots and will not display all objects near the corners of the vehicle.
-Folding outside mirrors that are out of position may not display (Continued)

-surround view correctly.
+Folding outside mirrors that are out of position may not display surround view correctly.
 Always check around the vehicle when parking or backing.